academe/laravel-google-api-auth/README.md

   invalidating the first access token and renewal token) it is done and so only remedial action is possible (e.g informing the user of the invalidated authorisation).
+* If a user can have multiple authorisations, then give each a name so they can be uniquely identyified.
+This is a new database column.
+Default it to "Default".